Nuno-Jesus/Make-A-Make/README.md

 ## <a name="vpath">A5 - The vpath directive</a>

 It's exhausting to manually assemble and write the relative path of files.
-Assuming you stored some source files in `nc_utils` and your Makefile is right next to that folder...
+Assuming you stored some source files in a `nc_utils` folder and your Makefile is right next to that folder...

 	├── ...
 	├── nc_utils